-Alex McKearin (she/her) | alex.mckearin@partner.vermont.gov
+Jay Mullen (he/him) | jay.mullen@partner.vermont.gov

-Alex is your Team Leader, and an ECO AmeriCorps member herself.
-She will help organize service days and other events, make connections between you and community resources, share opportunities, and help tell the story of the service we'll be doing.
-Alex will work closely with you this year to ensure all are having the best and most effective experience possible.
-Alex will also be supporting a state-wide Environmental Justice initiative put forth by stakeholders throughout Vermont.
+Jay is your Team Leader, and an actively serving ECO AmeriCorps member in the 2023-2024 service year.
+He will help organize service days and other events, make connections between you and community resources, share opportunities, and help tell the story of the service we'll be doing.
+Jay will work closely with you this year to ensure all are having the best and most effective experience possible.

-Cori Rockefeller (she/her) | 802.249.1362 | corinne.rockefeller@partner.vermont.gov
+Sydney VanTassel (she/her) | 802-261-5967 | sydney.vantassel@vermont.gov